-While under development, this mode was called T.Palette, as one of its major additions was palette or mapped color images.
+While under development, ITU-T Rec.
+T.43 was called T.Palette, as one of its major additions was palettized color images.
 Baseline TIFF only allows RGB color maps, but ITU-T Rec.
 T.43 requires Lab color maps, using the encoding specified in ITU-T Rec.
 T.42.
-Palette color images are expressed with indices (bits per sample) of 12 bits or less, or optionally 13 to 16 bits, per [T.43].
+Palette color images are expressed with indices (bits per sample) of 12 bits or less, or optionally 13 to 16 bits, per [T.43] and Annex G in [T.4].
+Profile L files use the color table in the T.43 data stream rather than the TIFF ColorMap field.

-Enabling T.43 color maps in TIFF requires the extension field Indexed, defined in [TTN1], and the PhotometricInterpretation field value 10, defined in Section 6.2.1.
-The following table shows the corresponding PhotometricInterpretation, SamplesPerPixel, BitsPerSample and Indexed field values for the different T.43 image types.
+Enabling T.43 color maps in TIFF requires the extension field Indexed, as defined in [TTN1], and the PhotometricInterpretation field value 10, as defined in Section 6.2.1.
+The following table shows the corresponding PhotometricInterpretation, SamplesPerPixel, BitsPerSample, and Indexed field values for the different T.43 image types.